defalco2325/USPSleaseportal/replit.md

 **Primary Goal:** Convert visitors into leads by offering free property valuations and connecting them with nationwide buyers.

-**Tech Stack:** React + TypeScript + Vite frontend, Express backend (minimal API usage), Tailwind CSS with shadcn/ui components, deployed on Netlify with form handling.
+**Tech Stack:** React + TypeScript + Vite frontend, Express backend (for Replit) or Netlify Functions (for Netlify deployment), Tailwind CSS with shadcn/ui components.
+Supports dual deployment: Replit or Netlify with serverless functions.

 ## User Preferences